A Blog Article About Blog Writing

 Blog management and reach

 Many Content Management Systems, like Sitefinity, make managing your blog simple and painless.
 Sitefinity allows the blog’s authors and managers to easily create, publish and modify posts, and incorporate mages, videos and more with ease.
 You don’t have to worry about using HTML, but you have the option to if you choose.
-This makes blog management simple.
+This makes blog management data-sf-ec-immutable="">

 To increase viewer reach on your posts, we always recommend sharing each blog article across all necessary social media platforms including LinkedIn, Twitter and Facebook.
 Take that into consideration when writing.
 Think about posts you would share on your professional or personal social media pages.
 Does this article entice readers to share?

-You blog can also serve a platform for conversation starters regarding industry-focused topics, with you being the thought leader.
+You blog can also serve a platform for conversation data-sf-ec-immutable="" starters regarding industry-focused topics, with you being the thought leader.
 By enabling the ‘comments’ section, users can comment directly on the post, and the comments will display directly below the article.

 Lastly, it is important to measure your results.
 After you have published several articles, you should see your viewer count rise.
 You should be noticing a pattern of your engagement rising slowly.
 That is an indicator that your posts are resonating well.
 If you notice the viewer or engagement count is stagnant, try to determine if the posts could be more relevant.
 Ask yourself, what day/time sees the best engagement results?
 Is my blog easily accessible, or is it hidden somewhere within the website where nobody would look to go to?
 Do I need new content?
 Am I not posting enough, or am I posting too much?
 These are questions to ask as you review your data and results.
 Keep in mind, finding the sweet spot for blogging is essentially trial and error, and it varies from industry to industry.
 But once you work out the kinks, your Association will benefit from the results.